State guide

 When to go

-Fly into Morelia, eat well, then move to Patzcuaro for a couple of nights.
-Do the butterflies as a guided day trip so someone else drives.
-Keep to the toll roads, be back before dark, and you’ll get the good Michoacan without the parts the advisory is about.
+Fly into Morelia, eat well for a night or two, then move over to Patzcuaro for a couple more.
+Do the butterflies as a guided day trip so someone else drives the mountain roads and you just walk the last stretch up.
+Keep to the toll roads, be back in town before dark, and you’ll come home with the good Michoacan, the food and the ritual and the trees full of orange wings, without ever touching the parts the advisory is actually about.

 Getting there